TheRacetrack/racetrack/docs/user/async-job-calls.md

   the task is still in progress, the client should repeat the request
 - `404 Not Found` -
   This error indicates that the task ID provided is invalid or the task is not found.
-  It's also possible that the server may have been restarted while the task was in progress.
-  The client should initiate a new task.
 - `500 Internal Server Error` -
   the task has failed.
   Details of an error will be included in the HTTP body in the JSON format with the following fields: